abbgrade/PsXmla/Readme.md

 The build scripts require InvokeBuild.
 If it is not installed, install it with the command `Install-Module InvokeBuild -Scope CurrentUser`.

 You can build the module using the VS Code build task or with the command `Invoke-Build Build`.

+### Release

+1. Create release branch using gitflow.
+2. Update version number in psd1 file.
+3. Update changelog in this readme file.
+4. Uninstall old versions.
+5. publish release using `Invoke-Build Publish`.
+6. finish release using gitflow.